giordano/Cuba.jl/docs/index.rst

 Cuhre-Specific Keyword
 ~~~~~~~~~~~~~~~~~~~~~~

-This optional keyword can be passed only to :func:`Cuhre`:
+This optional keyword can be passed only to :func:`cuhre`:

 - ``key`` (type: ``Integer``, default: ``0``): chooses the basic integration rule: